risk-first/website/practices/Testing.md

 ![Testing Process](images/testing_process.png)

 A useful way to think about automated testing is that it turns the **System Under Test** into a [Pure Function](https://en.wikipedia.org/wiki/Pure_function):  This means that for a specific set of inputs, the system will produce a specific output, reliably, every time.

-Getting complex systems to behave as pure functions can be costly, but there are techniques to help with this such as _mocking_.
+Getting complex systems to behave as pure functions can be costly, but there are techniques to help with this such as [Mocking](https://en.wikipedia.org/wiki/Mock_object).
 However, if you try to devise as much of your software in a pure-functional way to start with, automated testing is much easier.

 **Automated Testing** has an interesting effect on managing [Complexity Risk](Complexity-Risk):  Although you may initially write a Unit Test (say) to mitigate the risk of [having implemented a feature wrongly](Feature-Risk), you are also given insurance against future change breaking that feature.
 That is to say, they are _regression tests_.
 However, implementing tests like this is better than building regression tests, [as discussed here](Regression-Testing).